letsdeel/deel-api-java-sdk/docs/TimeTrackingRatesApi.md

 Retrieve a Shift Rate by External ID

 Retrieve details of a specific shift rate using its external ID.
-The response includes information such as the name, type, value, and unique identifier of the shift rate.
+The response includes information such as the name, type, value, and unique identifier of the shift rate.  **Token scopes**: &#x60;time-tracking:read&#x60;

 ### Example
 ```java